Top Cat Begins: Animation

-Unlike the previous film, which was animated in 2D with Adobe Flash, Top Cat Begins was animated entirely with computer animation according to producer Jose Garcia de Letona.
-Animation production is handled by Discreet Arts Productions in India, which previously collaborated with Ánima's past CG project, Guardians of Oz. with additional animation production services were taken place in Prana Studios in Mumbai, India.

-The animation process was an 'important' step for the entire company.
-Producer Garcia de Letona has admitted that, despite the studio's interest for 2D animated productions, they wanted to reach a wider market focused on CG distribution. "[It's] a style that catches the attention of distributors," he said.
+Unlike the previous film, which was animated in 2D with Adobe Flash, Top Cat Begins was animated entirely with computer animation.
+Animation production was handled by Discreet Arts Productions in India, which had previously collaborated with Ánima Studios to animate and produce Guardians of Oz.
+Additional animation production services were provided by Prana Studios in Mumbai, India.
+The animation process was described an 'important' step for the entire company.
+Garcia de Letona claimed that, despite the studio's interest in 2D animated productions, they hoped to reach a wider distribution market by switching to computer animation. "[It's] a style that catches the attention of distributors," he said.

-Rafael González, the film's art director, stated that the film's animation was a "challenge" due to the production's full transition to CG.
-"It was a challenge[.]
-[I]t seemed important to preserve the graphic and aesthetic essence of the original series [-] that the character was still Don Gato (Top Cat) despite having been translated into this new volumetric universe," said González.
-González, who also worked for the preceding film, was not familiar of the original cartoon at the time, but recognizing the popularity between in Latin America and the United States.
-"I did not watch the series at the time[.]
+Rafael González, the film's art director, described the process of transitioning the film's production to computer animation while preserving the character of the original series as a "challenge."
+González, who had also worked on the preceding film, was not familiar with the original cartoon at the time, but knew of its popularity in Latin America and the United States.
+"I did not watch the series at the time...
 I knew it was broadcast, but I think it was very small," he said.
-González also added that he, "had a great opportunity in the first film, [where] I had to do conceptual art, which is a great pride.
-I did not live in that era of Don Gato (Top Cat), so it was my turn when interest opened with the new film and now, with 'Don Gato, El Incio de la Pandilla' (Top Cat: The Start of the Gang), we are trying to present a new version for the new generations."
+González also added that he "had a great opportunity in the first film...
+I had to do conceptual art, which is a great pride.
+I did not live in that era of Don Gato, so it was my turn when interest opened with the new film and now, with 'Don Gato, El Incio de la Pandilla', we are trying to present a new version for the new generations."

 Writing

-The film's screenplay is written by James Krieg (known for writing the Scooby-Doo television shows), Doug Langdale, and Jorge Ramírez-Suárez.
+The film's screenplay was written by James Krieg (known for writing the Scooby-Doo television series), Doug Langdale, and Jorge Ramírez-Suárez.
 To help the plot match the premise of the original cartoon, Warner Bros.
-Animation has accompanied with the film's writing process, to which producer Garcia de Letona calls it "welcom[ing] and grateful[...]"
-There are references to films like Psycho and Reservoir Dogs and mentions of Hanna-Barbera characters Snagglepuss and Hair Bear.
+Animation played a role in the film's writing process.
+The movie included references to Hanna-Barbera characters Snagglepuss and Hair Bear, as well as multiple Hollywood productions, including Psycho and Reservoir Dogs.